 When you envision a snapshot-worthy Dominican Republic beach, you’re likely thinking of Punta Cana, a stretch of beaches and resorts along the eastern coast known for its exceptional beauty.
 Consistently ranking as some of the best in the world, beach weddings in Punta Cana are always popular.
 Meanwhile the lively villages and great amenities keep visitors returning again and again.
-Water sports are plentiful, with catamaran excursions and surfing camps to keep guests busy on the beaches.
-Be sure to take a dip in Hoyo Azul, a chilly, neon-blue lagoon that’s perfect for diving into on a hot day.
-A Destination wedding in the Dominican Republic does not come more romantic and exhilarating than this.
+The possibilities provided by romantic and exhilarating Punta Cana wedding packages in the Dominican Republic are endless.

 For marriage, couples planning Punta Cana weddings must present an original passport, copy and translation of original birth certificates, and sworn declaration before a notary public.
 Divorce and death decrees are also required if applicable.
 Check with your Certified Destination Wedding Specialist for more details.

 Travel Documents, Language & Currency

 For non-residents, passports and tourist cards are required upon entry into the Dominican Republic.
 If you are a citizen of the US, visit travel.state.gov for more information on travel documents needed.
 For Canadian travelers, visit travel.gc.ca for relevant travel information.

 Spanish is the official language of the Dominican Republic, though English is widely spoken and understood.

 The Dominican peso is the currency of the Dominican Republic, but US dollars are often widely accepted in resort areas.